-Kuloa Point Trail is a 0.6 mile moderately trafficked loop trail located near Hana, HI that offers scenic views and is good for all skill levels.
+Kuloa Point Trail is a 0.6 mile moderately trafficked loop trail located near Hana, Hawaii that offers scenic views and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.

 The 0.6-mile Kuloa Point loop leaves the Kpahulu Visitor Center and continues past a Hawaiian cultural demonstration area to Kuloa Point at the mouth of 'Ohe'o Gulch (take the right fork downhill and hike the loop counter-clockwise).
 The ocean can surprise you with rogue waves and can be very rough.
 Next hike the south side of the gulch area up along the beautiful pools and back to the visitor center and parking lot.
 Swimming is possible in the Kpahulu District of the park - but only when conditions allow.
 The freshwater pools at Oheo Gulch are prone to very dangerous flash floods caused by heavy rains high on the mountain.
 Injuries and deaths have occurred.
 Always check at the visitor center for current conditions before entering the water, obey all posted signs, and use your best judgment.
 Park rules: Diving and jumping are prohibited.
 Do not bring glass into the 'Ohe'o Gulch area.
 Due to rough conditions, there is no safe ocean entry in Kpahulu.

 Great warm-up for the falls hike--though go early--as with everything in Hawaii--it gets very crowded.

 Kind of hard to get to, but okay hike.